 What Is It Like to Live with SAD?

 Many people report that mood begins to drop in the late fall as they feel winter coming.
 Once the long, dark days of winter are present, depression symptoms usually are settled-in and people report low energy and light-seeking desires.
 Many people report increased cravings for sugar and carbs as the body attempts to balance serotonin levels.
-Testing thyroid levels is often recommended as symptoms are similar to SAD.
+Testing thyroid levels is often recommended as hypothyroid symptoms are similar to SAD.

-If a person is already struggling with depression, this can feel like a double-dose of low mood and tanked energy levels.
+If a person is already struggling with depression, before seasonal depression onset, this can feel like a double-dose of low mood and tanked energy levels.

 The treatment for SAD is usually a specific handful of behavioral changes, including light therapy.
 Because energy levels are low, it is easier to make these changes when a person is working with a health partner.

-Of course, if depression is already a concern, please reach out to a mental health clinic in early fall.
+Of course, if depression is already a concern, please reach out to a mental health counselor now- do not wait for winter.
 Worsening depression symptoms is a serious medical condition and quality of life issue.

 Please request provider, Kama Jensen, when calling to schedule an appointment to discuss counseling for seasonal depression.